 Just a short ferry ride from Cancun, Isla Mujeres is a quieter option to Cancun.
-However, it is still popular with tourists and has a good nightlife.
-Whale shark tours also leave from here and the island has great beaches, snorkelling and even has an underwater sculpture park.
+However, it is still popular with tourists and has good nightlife.
+Whale shark tours also leave from here and the island has great beaches, snorkelling and even an underwater sculpture park.

 This small town on a peninsula is only just being discovered and is a little trickier to get to.
 Depending on flight time, you will likely have to return to the Cancun area the night before your flight.
 There’s not much there except a strip of sand and excellent kitesurfing.

 Be sure to work out your timing to arrive back at Cancun airport in time for your flight home.
 Most places will have direct buses to the airport but check the ADO website or app for schedules and destinations.

 Other Ideas for your Yucatan Road Trip

 We actually had two and a half weeks for our road trip so we also spent a couple of days in Laguna Bacalar and LOVED it!
 It narrowly escaped this itinerary only because of time, being the furthest from Cancun.
 If you have a few extra days to explore, this would be my number one pick to add to your trip.

 Take a boat trip around the lake, kayak on the lake, visit the local denotes and just relax!